ExaWorks/job-api-spec/specification.md

 a library error of any kind.
 The `FAILED` state is final.

-At any point in time until the job is final, the job can enter the `CANCELED` state as reaction to the `job.cancel()` call.
+At any point in time until the job is final, the job can enter the `CANCELED` state as a reaction to the `job.cancel()` call.
 Note that the state transition to `CANCELED` is not immediate when calling that method, but only occurs once the backend is enacting that request.